How to Buy Rigid Foam Insulation (With R-Value Chart)

 Benefits of Spray Foam

 Closed-cell spray foam insulation expands to fill tight spaces and cracks that other materials cannot reach.
-This creates one of the best air-tight seals and help make the best energy-efficient home.
+This creates one of the best air-tight seals and helps make the best energy-efficient home.

 Because it expands, it can minimize moisture penetration, which leads to mold and mildew in the home.
 It also helps add a sound barrier between walls, floors, and ceilings.

-It’s also much quicker to install, compared to other types of materials.
-This makes it a terrific choice for DIYers that don’t want to spend all weekend insulating.
+It’s also much quicker to install compared to other types of materials.
+This makes it a terrific choice for DIYers who don’t want to spend all weekend insulating.

-If you want the highest R-value rating of insulation, using a spray foam product is the best choice.
-This material has an extremely long lifespan compared to other insulation products in the market.
+If you want the highest R-value insulation rating, spray foam is the best choice.
+This material has an extremely long lifespan compared to other insulation products.

 Disadvantages of Spray Foam